 This means that attackers using the Mimikatz version dated 1/5/2016 and/or Invoke-Mimikatz with this updated DLL will likely not trigger alerts based on the invalid domain fields I identified in the past.

 User behavior analysis tools such as Microsoft Advanced Threat Analytics (ATA) is the best current method to detect this and other attack types.
+The best way to detect Golden Tickets is to correlate TGS requests to prior TGT requests.
+If there’s no prior TGT request (within a threshold), then the TGS request may be related to a Golden Ticket.

 Golden Ticket event from using Mimikatz dated (1//05/2015): Has the correct domain value (“RD”)